MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - **unlimited** storage space
 - pay as you use
 - cannot install operating system on
+- does not provide file system access semantics (EFS does)
+- cannot tag individual folders within an S3 bucket
 - Files are stored in **Buckets**
 	- up to 100 buckets per account by default (maximum 1000 per account)
 	- by default, all new buckets are private